foundry-vtt-community/wiki.js/development/getting-started-with-development.md

 > ### What is this?
 > This is going to be our FAQ and "common hurdles to overcome" guide to help new package developers.
 It's going to be perpetually updating and changing.
 > If you know of some questions or common sticking points for new package developers, please edit this to include those things.
+> ### Not answer a question you have?
+> The [League of Foundry VTT Developers](https://discord.gg/cudQBu8HKT) is a helpful development-focused discord community which aims to help veterans and new developers alike.
+Please drop by and ask us your questions, the more questions we get the more likely this document is going to be updated with their answers.
 {.is-warning}

 ## FAQs